Bassano Staffieri

 Nino Staffieri (6 September 1931 – 31 July 2018) was an Italian bishop of the Roman Catholic Diocese of La Spezia-Sarzana-Brugnato.

 He was ordained a priest on 9 June 1955.

-He was appointed bishop of Carpi on 11 July 1989, receiving his episcopal consecration on 9 September 1989 from Cardinal Ugo Poletti.
+He was appointed bishop of Carpi on 11 July 1989, receiving his episcopal consecration on 9 September, 1989 from Cardinal Ugo Poletti.

 He was appointed bishop of La Spezia-Sarzana-Brugnato on 10 July 1999.

-Staffieri retired as bishop on 6 December 2007, and at the time of his death was vice-president of Episcopal Conference of Liguria.
+Staffieri retired as bishop on 6 December 2007, and at the time of his death was vice-president of the Episcopal Conference of Liguria.